 Everywhere you go, be it at home or in a foreign country, has their own special parties and places to go, some you might never even hear about and others are massively popular.
 I’ve been lucky enough to attend some random and very fun parties while adventuring.

 Bush Doofs: (Perth, Australia)

 These have got to be some of the best parties I have attended and my first in Australia.
 Organised by locals and expats these parties are held in the Australian outback.
 They are well away from prying eyes, giving everyone the opportunity to dance and party without a care in the world.
-Very well organised and maintained, these were always leave no trace events.
+Very well organised and maintained, these always left no trace events.

 Psy-trance was the staple music for both events I attended with the music playing continuously for three days.
 You are not given much opportunity to rest, which you don’t really want to do anyway.
-Expect thumping music, extreme outfits and releasing your inner hippies as your are surrounded by nature good vibes.
+Expect thumping music, extreme outfits and releasing your inner hippies as you are surrounded by nature good vibes.
 Some have become more mainstream events with thousands in attendance such as rainbow serpent Festival.
 If you can’t find an illegal one this is your best bet.

 A Pool party without the water: (Antigua, Guatemala)